 - stimulate domains across motor activities, social, abstract thinking and cognitive performance

-- gain motor control (fine & gross), eye hand coordination & impulse control and build focus
+- gain motor control (fine and gross), eye hand coordination and impulse control and build focus

 - enhance speech through oral motor development

 - position and handle adaptive assistive devices such as splints in case of trauma or improper positioning of limbs

 We also work with newborns to: